 If you have sixteen strangers stranded on an island, and you really want them to kill each other, what do you do?
-The easiest thing is to give half of them headbands with the word privilege printed prominently on the surface.
+The easiest thing is to give half of them headbands with the word privilege featured prominently on the front.

 Words are so powerful, and that power is so easily overlooked.
 It is easier to fixate on gyrating flesh or cacophonous explosions.
 Words must now be even more powerful in a generation that clips their wings before they can ever fly.

 There are and have always been those who know how to use words.
 The lyricism and dynamic figurative language of the “I Have a Dream” speech is compelling in giving a message and in slashing the stereotype of blacks as mentally inferior.
 King’s tone of reconciliation that does not excuse injustice, but rather demands ethical perseverance in the ugly face of it, marks the speech as a blisteringly beautiful and conscientiously caustic collection of wise words.
 Those words were accompanied by physical action that prized an end goal over bodily safety, and the specter of men and women attacked by German Shepherds for walking down the street accomplished more than a thousand bullets ever could.
 I am not hear with the end goal of memorializing Martin Luther King, Jr. (although I applaud those who have done so).
 I simply want to suggest that part of his genius was his passionate craftsmanship with words and understanding of their power.
 We cannot forget words or abandon them in any quest for justice or unification.
 We do so at our own peril.